Leave-one-out Distinguishability in Machine Learning: Introduction

 \section{Introduction}

 A key question in interpreting a model involves identifying which members of the training set have \textit{influenced} the model's predictions for a particular query~\citep{koh2017understanding, koh2019accuracy, pruthi2020estimating}.
-Our goal then is to understand the impact of the addition of a specific data point into the training set on the model's predictive behavior.
-This becomes even more important when predictions on a data point are primarily due to its own presence (or that of points similar to it) in the training set - a phenomenon referred to as \textit{memorization}~\citep{feldman2020does}.
-Memorization in turn can cause leakage of sensitive information about the training data.
-This enables an adversary to infer which data points were included in the training set (using \textit{membership inference attacks}), by observing the model's predictions~\citep{shokri2017membership}.
-One way to address such questions is by training models with various combinations of data points, and subsequently measuring their \textbf{influence, memorization, and leakage}.
-This empirical approach, however, is computationally intense~\citep{feldman2020neural} and does not enable further efficient analysis of, for example, what data points are influential, which queries they influence the most, and what properties of model (architectures) can impact their influence.
+Our goal is to understand the impact of the presence of a specific data point in the training set of a model on its predictions.
+This becomes important, for example, when model's prediction on a data point is primarily due to its own presence (or that of points similar to it) in the training set - a phenomenon referred to as \textit{memorization}~\citep{feldman2020does} and can cause leakage of sensitive information about the training data.
+This enables an adversary to infer which data points were included in the training set (using \textit{membership inference attacks}), by observing the model's predictions~\citep{shokri2017membership, zarifzadeh2023low}.
+One way to measure such \textbf{influence, memorization, and information leakage}, and thus addressing related questions, is by (re)training models with various combinations of data points.
+This empirical approach, however, is computationally expensive~\citep{feldman2020neural}, and does not enable efficient analysis of, for example, what data points are influential, which queries they influence the most, and what properties of model (architectures) can impact their influence.
 These limitations demand an efficient and constructive modeling approach to influence and leakage analysis.
 This is the focus of the current paper.